sktomor/africa-internet-measurements/CONTRIBUTING.md

 ## What we are working on
 To get started, take a look at the issues in our [milestones](https://github.com/MsKiden/africa-internet-measurements/projects/1).
 Find an intersting issue to contribute to.

+Since many people use the Internet, anyone can be part of the project.
++ End users can contribute by downloading one of the many speed test applications and testing their broadband speeds.
+I am currently working with Netradar, SpeedChecker, Princeton University’s Speed Test.
+These vendors have generously agreed to provide raw data to Research ICT Africa, containing anonymous tests conducted in Africa for the period 2013 - 2018.
+Network engineers are also welcome to conduct tests on their networks and share findings.
++	Researchers can help with finding relevant documentation about the subject matter, especially in the region.
+This includes journals, articles, publications, portals, and other case studies that we can learn from.
++ Data visualisation experts can help interpret the data in a way that makes sense to different audiences: end users, regulators, service providers.
+Maps, graphs, charts are preferable, but other tools are welcome.
++ Open data experts or web designers can give guidance on how to develop an interactive and open data portal that will contain this information.
+Take a look at [this presentation](https://researchictafrica.net/wp/wp-content/uploads/2018/05/AIS18_performance-panel-vFinal-Draft.pdf) to see some sample results.
++ Anyone interested in Internet measurements is welcome to give guidance or work with us to build a community of people interested in the subject and to develop a solution.

 ## How to submit changes
 Once you have identified an issue that you would like to contribute to, please feel free to make a change to the project repository!
 To do this,